Create your from the business description

 - By uploading your own images, you can make sure that your Business Profile looks as professional as possible.

-- By regularly uploading images to your Business Profile you let Google’s algorithms know that you are constantly updating your account with relevant content.
+- By regularly uploading images to your Business Profile, you let Google’s algorithms know that you are continually updating your account with relevant content.

 - Google suggests that: “Your listing is a great place to showcase the photos that capture your business.
-Businesses with photos are more likely to receive requests for driving directions to their location, as well as clicks through to their websites, than businesses that don’t have photos.”
+Businesses with photos are more likely to receive requests for driving directions to their location and clicks through to their websites, than businesses that don’t have photos.”

-Google understands that social proof and reviews have a huge impact on the buyer’s journey, which is why it is such important criteria when it comes to its ranking on its SERPs.
-For most searches made on Google, the top three local results presented have the most positive reviews with high star ratings.
+Google understands that social proof and reviews have a significant impact on the buyer’s journey.
+This is why it is such an essential criterion when it comes to its ranking on its SERPs.
+For most Google searches, the top three local results presented have the most positive reviews with high star ratings.
 Otherwise called the Local three-pack, .

-Similarly, Google can also rank and show a Business Profile in its search engine results pages if it has reviews that include relevant keywords.
+Similarly, Google can also rank and show a Business Profile in SERPs if it has reviews that include relevant keywords.

 How do I use reviews to boost my Google My Business Profile?